-To apply to Naropa as an international applicant, applicants must submit all of the undergraduate admissions requirements, visiting student admissions requirements, or graduate admissions requirements.
+To apply to Naropa as an international applicant, applicants must submit all of the undergraduate admissions requirements or graduate admissions requirements.
 In addition to these general admission requirements, international applicants must also complete the following international applicant admissions requirements:

 International applicants must document their English language proficiency by submitting scores for the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) tests.
 Applicants must earn the following required scores:

 Exceptions are granted for applicants from countries where English is one of the official national languages, or when English was the primary language of their previous schooling.